nydiarra/springboot-jwt/README.md

           }
         ]`

-    * Access content available only to and admin user As with the previous example first generate an access token for the admin user with the credentials provided above then run
+    * Access content available only to an admin user

+    As with the previous example first generate an access token for the admin user with the credentials provided above then run
         `curl  http://localhost:8080/springjwt/users -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdWQiOlsidGVzdGp3dHJlc291cmNlaWQiXSwidXNlcl9uYW1lIjoiYWRtaW4uYWRtaW4iLCJzY29wZSI6WyJyZWFkIiwid3JpdGUiXSwiZXhwIjoxNDk0NDU0OTIzLCJhdXRob3JpdGllcyI6WyJTVEFOREFSRF9VU0VSIiwiQURNSU5fVVNFUiJdLCJqdGkiOiIyMTAzMjRmMS05MTE0LTQ1NGEtODRmMy1hZjUzZmUxNzdjNzIiLCJjbGllbnRfaWQiOiJ0ZXN0and0Y2xpZW50aWQifQ.OuprVlyNnKuLkoQmP8shP38G3Hje91GBhu4E0HD2Fes" `
         The result will be:
         `